XavierBerger/RPi-Monitor/docs/source/13_execution.rst

 This architecture has the advantage in an embedded architecture to offload the server task and delegate processing and rendering to the client.

-Some sata are stored into client browser into *local storage*.
+Some data are stored into client browser into *local storage*.

 .. note:: Embedded server doesn't provide access control or authentication.

-It is still possible
-          to not start the embeded web server and use an external web server to deliver the pages.
+          Refer to `Authentication and secure access <34_autentication.html#authentication-and-secure-access>`_ to see how to use **nginx** to secure **RPi-Monitor**